Life on the Mississippi: Publication

-Simultaneously published in 1883 in the United States and Great Britain, the book is the first submitted to a publisher as a typewritten manuscript.
+Simultaneously published in 1883 in the United States and Great Britain, the book was the first submitted to a publisher as a typewritten manuscript.
 Twain did not, however, use the typewriter himself.
 His secretary, Isabel V. Lyon, typed from Twain's manuscript.

 Dramatic adaptations

-In 1980, the book was adapted as a TV movie for American public television, with David Knell performing as Sam Clemens (Mark Twain's real name) and Robert Lansing as Horace Bixby, the steamboat pilot who mentored him.
+In 1980, the book was adapted as a TV movie for American public television, with David Knell performing as Samuel Clemens (Mark Twain's real name) and Robert Lansing as Horace Bixby, the steamboat pilot who mentored him.
 The film used many tall tales from the book, woven into a fictional narrative.

 In 2010, Life on the Mississippi was adapted as a stage musical, with book and lyrics by Douglas M. Parker and music by Denver Casado.
 It was produced that year in Kansas City, Missouri, and Door County, Wisconsin.

 In 2013, Life on the Mississippi, a musical play by Philip Hall, was performed at the Workshop Theater Company in New York.
 It was directed by Susanna Frazer.